Product Segmentation for Retail with Python

 • The most unstable demand: Demand Variability

-In this article, we will introduce simple statistical tools to combine ABC Analysis and Demand Variability to perform products segmentation.
+In this article, we will introduce simple statistical tools to combine ABC Analysis and Demand Variability to perform product segmentation.

 💡